 Update from E2W member Alison Smith who is (virtually) walking from Land’s End to John O’Groats

-On the 7th December we wrote a Blog about E2W member Alison Smith who is (virtually) walking from Land's End to John O'Groats.
+We have been following E2W member Alison Smith, who is (virtually) walking from Land's End to John O'Groats.
 Now we want to share with you an update from Alison;

 How to support E2W member, Alison:

 Please follow the link to our Just Giving Page where you can show your support for Alison, and help Young Women's Trust continue to help young women, especially during this time.

 Whilst we dedicate ourselves to helping and supporting women, mostly at the top of the social and economic ladder, we are aware that there are women in our society without the advantages and privilege enjoyed by many.

 In April 2019 we were introduced to the Young Women’s Trust and were amazed at the work they do to help Young Women who are struggling to live on low or no pay, to get into work that is right for them.
 The Young Women’s Trust offers these women support similar to that we offer you, our members.
 The Young Women's Trust offers free coaching and personalised advice on job applications, conducts research, runs campaigns and works with young women to build confidence and advocate for fair financial futures.